Scouting in Wales: Campsites

 There is a large number of Scout campsites within Wales serving youth groups in a variety of settings.
 Due to the mountainous nature of many rural areas in the country, there are a number of centres clustered in some areas of the country including some owned and run by Scouting organisations from outside the area.

 Clwyd

 The preserved county of Clwyd contains a number of campsites including Cornel Scout Centre owned and run by ScoutsCymru and centres owned by local Scouts.
 Clwyd Scout Area run the Cae Llwyd greenfield campsite near Ruabon Moors and the Gladstone centre which includes an indoor centre and campsite facilities.
 Additionally, the Wrexham Scout district within the area run the Cox Wood campsite, the Rowallan Scout campsite and hall is owned by the 1st Hope Scout Group and the Chirk Bunkhouse, which beds 24, is owned and run jointly by Chirk Scouts and Girlguiding.
-The Northampton Scouts owned Yr Hen Felin Activity and Mountain Centre an the Conwy Scouts owned Rowen Campsite are also located in the county.
+The Northampton Scouts owned Yr Hen Felin Activity and Mountain Centre and the Conwy Scouts owned Rowen Campsite are also located in the county.